beebha/FinalProjectV1/README.md

 About
 ------

-This mobile web application, built with Groovy on Grails along with jQuery Mobile, allows a user to create surveys and publish them for other users to take.
+This mobile web application, built with Grails along with jQuery Mobile, allows a user to create surveys and publish them for other users to take.
 Upon a successful login, the landing page lists all completed, incomplete and published surveys created by the logged in user.
 Here, the user is also able to create a new survey.